TeseoLou/codoku/README.md

 - Ensured the display updates to show no time remaining when appropriate.

 ![Timer Reset Fix](docs/figures/gifs/timer-reset-fix.gif)
-*When starting a new game without a timer, any previous countdown now stops correctly—ensuring clean and clear game sessions.*
+*When starting a new game without a timer, any previous countdown now stops correctly, ensuring clean and clear game sessions.*

 These changes ensured that each game session begins cleanly, regardless of the timer settings used in the previous round.